 Kohlberg Kravis Roberts wasn't the first private equity investment fund operator to set up in Asia and Australia but it is leading the pack now after raising a stonking $US6 billion for its latest Asia-Pacific investment fund.
-It's the largest pan-Asian private equity raising so far and it says something about this region's prospects that contradicts short-term angst about growth slowdowns.

 The PE industry has been changed by the global crisis.
 Institutional investors are more choosy about alternative asset classes.
 Debt that leverages private equity to create acquisition kitties is more difficult to raise.
 PE players need to be prepared to hold assets for longer before they exit: and the exits have become more complicated, because the pre-crisis default option of a sharemarket listing has been replaced by partial sell-downs and trade sales.

 The successful $US6 billion raising shows, however, that KKR is reaping the rewards of outperformance with its first pan-Asian fund, which raised $US4 billion in 2007.
 It also shows that the Asia-Pacific region, including Australia, is still hot after doubling its share of global private equity funding to about 15 per cent in the past decade.

 KKR sold an investment in the Japanese recruitment firm Intelligence Holdings in April for an estimated five times more than it invested, and was reported to have doubled its money on the sale of a Singapore computer parts-maker, Unisteel, last year.
 It is also well ahead on a 2009 takeover of South Korea's Oriental Brewery group for $US1.8 billion and has just sold a stake in Chinese dairy company China Modern Dairy at an estimated three times its stake money.